VNNikolaidis/nnlib2Rcpp/README.md

 Currently includes predefined versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
 All NNs are created using 'nnlib2' (a C++ library of classes for implementing NNs) and interfaced with R via RCpp.

 The package also provides the NN R module (Class "NN") which allows creation and control of custom NNs configurations from R using NN components (predefined or user-defined) created using 'nnlib2'.
-To add new user-defined NN components (layers, nodes, connection and sets of connections) see the "NN" component documentation (type ?NN in R).
+To add new user-defined NN components (layers, nodes, connections, sets of connections etc) see the "NN" component documentation (type ?NN in R).
 Note: this process requires some familiarity with C++.

 ---